-Table A-1 Changes between 6.15 and 6.14
+Table 8-3: Changes between 6.15 and 6.14

-Change Topics affected Added description for L6077E linker error message. • 3.2 List of the armlink error and warning messages on page 3-45.
-Updated description of L6236E to cover situation when this may occur when objects inside static libraries are loaded on-demand. • 3.2 List of the armlink error and warning messages on page 3-45.
-Added description of how to ensure that examples of problems can be reproduced for investigation. • 6.1 Internal faults and other unexpected failures on page 6-95.
+Change Topics affected Added description for L6077E linker error message.
+List of the armlink error and warning messages.
+Updated the description of L6236E to cover the situation when objects inside static libraries are loaded on-demand.
+List of the armlink error and warning messages.
+Added description of how to ensure that examples of problems can be reproduced for investigation.
+Internal faults and other unexpected failures.
 Various minor edits to update or remove outdated text and links.
 Throughout.
 Progressive terminology commitment added to Proprietary notices section (all documents).
 Proprietary notices